 Please check back here on February 1, or look for our tables on February 1 at the Lake Shore, Water Tower and Health Sciences campuses to get more information about contacting your representatives.

 Loyola University Chicago encourages everyone to contact their members of Congress and express their opinion on the legislation, whether you support or oppose it.

 - Loyola’s Student Diversity and Multicultural Affairs department provides resources for Loyola’s undocumented students.

 - Please visit the Undocumented Student Resources, or contact Tim Love at tlove@LUC.edu.

 - For more information about Loyola’s advocacy for the Dream Act of 2017, please contact Phil Hale, Loyola’s vice president for government affairs at phale@LUC.edu.

 In addition to this campaign and calls to action from President Jo Ann Rooney, JD, LLM, EdD, and the University Provosts, Loyola has created an Undocumented Student Resources webpage offering information and other campus resources.
-Students who are unfamiliar with the Dream Act can find additional information below.
+Students who are unfamiliar with the Dream Act can find additional information above.